mohjarabahh/nord-website/README.md

-<h1 align='center'>Nord Mobile Application Website</h1>
+<h1 align='center'>Nord App Website</h1>

 A landing page for a mobile application presentation developed with HTML and CSS, built by converting a PSD web template made by [Graphberry](https://www.graphberry.com/item/nord-free-simple-app-landingage-one-page-template) into a usable and responsive website.
 It comes in a simple design which making it perfect for presentation website for a mobile application.
-Incorporated intuitive navigation and visually appealing layout for user engagement.
-Completed project with a clean code and efficient design, as well as, optimizing user experience.

 ## Preview
 ![design-view](./Images/preview.png)

 ## Live Demo
-👁 [Click here](https://mohjarabahh.github.io/nord-website) to check out the live demo!
+[Click here](https://mohjarabahh.github.io/nord-website) to check out the live demo!

 ## Technologies
 * HTML
-* CSS (with BEM Methodology)
+* CSS
 * [Google Fonts](https://fonts.google.com)
 * [GitHub Pages](https://pages.github.com)

-## Features
-* ⭐ Single page design
-* 👓 Elegant favicon
-* 🤖 Responsive design on all devices
-* ⚡ Fast and lightweight design
-* 📱 Simple mobile animation at the header section
-* 🌐 Sections for Header, About, Quote, and Join us
-* 🎨 SVG logo
-* 🌱 Smooth scroll for navigation bar links
-* ✨ And more!

 ## Credits
 * PSD Template is from [Graphberry](https://www.graphberry.com)